 A Brief History of Engagement Rings

-Engagement jewellery existed in the Victorian era, and even engagement rings were the norm for those who could afford the expense.
+Engagement jewelry existed in the Victorian era, and even engagement rings were the norm for those who could afford the expense.
 Queen Victoria herself had an engagement ring in the form of a gold snake with rubies for eyes and an emerald atop its head.
-That may sound very unconventional by today’s expectations of engagement rings, and now we can begin to see that engagement rings haven’t always been what they are today.
+That may sound very unconventional by today’s expectations of engagement rings.
+And now we can begin to see that engagement rings haven’t always been what they are today.

 Emerald Engagement Rings

 Emeralds are defined by their various green shades, from deep forest-y greens to brighter, lime-green hues.
-In recent years, there’s been an increase in popularity in natural, earthy colours, and this appears to have extended to gemstone preference.
-Green is a versatile colour for an engagement ring, complementing most skin tones, and all metal colours.
+In recent years, there’s been an increase in popularity in natural, earthy colors, and this appears to have extended to gemstone preference.
+Green is a versatile color for an engagement ring, complementing most skin tones, and all metal colors.
 Emeralds are the birth stone for people born in May.
 You could consider this if either you or your fiancé have May birthdays.
 Or, if you wanted to go an alternate direction, you could use an emerald engagement ring if you plan on proposing or tying the knot in May.
-That way, your engagement ring can symbolise the birth of the next stage of your lives together.
+That way, your engagement ring can symbolize the birth of the next stage of your lives together.

 Ruby Engagement Rings

 Rubies aren’t limited to red tones, if you’re interested in exploring other avenues.
 They also appear in a variety of pink/purple shades that can cover anyone’s preferences.
-Being the birthstone for those born in July, the rich, warm colours of rubies match the summer just as well as the winter.
+Being the birthstone for those born in July, the rich, warm colors of rubies match the summer just as well as the winter.
 Rubies complement all skin tones and all metals, so you really can’t go wrong.
 The ‘best’ rubies – those that are valued highest – are called ‘pigeon blood’ rubies, due to their intense redness.
 These are mined in Malaysia mostly, and are certainly a statement in and of themselves.
 If you don’t want rubies to rule the show, there’s always the option of a trilogy ring with a central diamond, and smaller rubies acting as accents to the main event.
-There’s always a way to work some colour into your engagement ring, however much you want!
+There’s always a way to customize your wedding and engagement rings with color, however much you want!

 Other Gemstone Options

-Pearl – Recently, the number of those researching the possibilities of pearl engagement rings has increased.
-Although their lustrous shine is enviable, and they are a classic element of jewellery, they come with a slight warning label.
-Pearls are very soft, and can easily be affected by a variety of chemicals.
+Recently, the number of those researching the possibilities of pearl engagement rings has increased.
+Although their lustrous shine is enviable, and they are a classic element of jewelry, they come with a slight warning label.
+What you need to know about pearls is that they are very soft, and can easily be affected by a variety of chemicals.
 The expression when it comes to pearls is ‘last thing on, first thing off’.
 They also need to be stored away from other pieces in order to avoid damage.
-Don’t let that put you off though, pearls are stunning, and can be brought out for special occasions as a beautiful and unique engagement ring.
+Don’t let that put you off though.
+Pearls are stunning, and can be brought out for special occasions as a beautiful and unique engagement ring.

 Diamonds do not have to be the universal rule of thumb when it comes to buying an engagement ring.
 The key is to do your research thoroughly so you know what you want, as well as what’s best for you and your lifestyle.